opensearch-project/sql/docs/user/general/identifiers.rst

 Description
 -----------

 In SQL-92, regular identifiers are case insensitive and converted to upper case automatically just like key word.
 While characters in a delimited identifier appear as they are.
 However, in our SQL implementation, identifiers are treated in case sensitive manner.
-So it must be exactly same as what is stored in Elasticsearch which is different from ANSI standard.
+So it must be exactly same as what is stored in OpenSearch which is different from ANSI standard.

 Examples
 --------